-Tropospheric Airborne Meteorological Data Reporting (TAMDAR) is a commercially developed, deployed and operated system that derives meteorological data from the predominantly aircraft-independent sensing and communications probe.
+Tropospheric Airborne Meteorological Data Reporting (TAMDAR) is a commercially developed, deployed and operated system that derives and sells-meteorological data-derived from the predominantly aircraft-independent sensing and communications probe.
 Unlike in the WMO AMDAR observing system, in the TAMDAR system emphasis has been placed on equipping primarily regional carriers, as these flights tend to (i) fly into more remote and diverse locations, and (ii) be of shorter duration, thereby producing more daily vertical profiles and remaining in the boundary layer for longer periods.
-Although TAMDAR is fully functional and regularly operates above 12 192 m (40 000 ft), the aircraft that typically host the sensor often cruise below 7 620 m (25 000 ft).
+Although TAMDAR is fully functional and regularly operates above 12 192 m (40 000 ft7), the aircraft that typically host the sensor often cruise below 7 620 m (25 000 ft7).

 TAMDAR collects measurements of relative humidity (RH), pressure, temperature, winds, icing and turbulence, along with the corresponding location, time and geometric altitude from a built-in GPS.
 These data are relayed via satellite in real time to a ground-based network operations centre, where in-line quality control procedures are performed prior to distribution.
 The overall humidity and temperature data quality is similar to that of radiosondes (Gao et al., 2012).
 The wind observations are derived in a similar fashion as typical AMDAR winds, using aircraft heading, true airspeed, and the ground track vector, which is provided by the internal GPS unit.

 The TAMDAR sensor samples on a pressure-based interval on ascent and descent, and a time-based interval in cruise, which also varies with altitude from 3 min at lower altitudes to 7 min at higher altitudes.
-At present, on ascent and descent, the sensor reports every 10 hPa; however, this can be adjusted remotely in real time down to 1 hPa, \sim 10 m (\sim 30 ft) depending on the rate of ascent and descent.
-During cruise, if any icing is detected, the sensor will send a custom report, so flights through icing conditions will generate far more observations than in clear skies.
+At present, on ascent and descent, the sensor reports every 10 hPa; however, this can be adjusted remotely in real time down to 1 hPa, $\sim 10 \text{ m}$ ( $\sim 30 \text{ ft}$ ) depending on the rate of ascent and descent.
+During cruise, if any metric changes above a set thresholdicing is detected, the sensor will send a custom report, so turbulent flights through the cloud topsicing conditions will generate far more observations than a higher altitude cruise in clear skies.